hat3ph/my_swaywm_setup/README.md

 # My SwayWM Setup

-I want to test out wayland and this is my Sway WN setup on Ubuntu 22.04/23.04 and Debian 12.
+I want to test out wayland and this is my Sway WM setup on Ubuntu 22.04/23.04 and Debian 12.

 I test this installation script using Ubuntu 22.04/23.04 and Debian 12 minimal based installation.